THE INDEPENDENT VOTING SYSTEM

 - The Electoral Votes themselves

-for the representative or senator.
-The districts are used to tell which tally the votes count for.
+office, not votes for the representative or senator.
+The districts are used to tell which tally the votes

 All of these counters are set to zero at the start of the tally process.

-- The YES and NO count results for each Choice in each precinct are added to the counters made for the legislative
+- The YES, NO, and ABSTAIN count results for each Choice in each precinct are added to the counters made

-Regular Independent Voting System election above.
-But do not eliminate Choices with negative or zero Scores at this
+for the Regular Independent Voting System election above.
+But do not eliminate Choices with negative or zero

 - Turn the representative district Scores into Electoral Votes: